tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 To comply with {{ML-KEM}}, {{ML-DSA}}, {{SLH-DSA}} and {{REC-KEM}} guidelines:

 1. **Seed Storage**
    Seeds must be securely stored within a cryptographic module, such as a Hardware Security Module (HSM), to ensure protection against unauthorized access.
 Since the seed can be used to compute the private key, it must be safeguarded with the same level of protection as the private key itself.
 For example, according to {{ML-DSA}} Section 3.6.3, the seed `ξ` generated during `ML-DSA.KeyGen` can be stored for later expansion using `ML-DSA.KeyGen_internal`.

    Vulnerabilities like the "Unbindable Kemmy Schmidt" attack {{BIND}} pose risks in non-HSM environments, where expanded private keys can be manipulated.
 However, as outlined in Section 4 of {{BIND}}, such attacks typically depend on scenarios where private keys are exposed or revealed under certain conditions.
 This highlights the importance of using the seed of the private key as a secure representation and rerunning KeyGen instead of relying on cached private keys.
 In cases where private keys are imported or unwrapped into an HSM, it is recommended to use seeds instead of private keys to address potential attacks, as this ensures the key material is securely re-derived and not exposed or manipulated during the import process.
-In contrast, when the HSM is used for long-term key storage, it ensures the integrity of the private keys, mitigating such vulnerabilities.
+In contrast, when an HSM is used for long-term key storage (rather than importing keys from external sources), it helps ensure the integrity of the stored private keys, mitigating such vulnerabilities.

    The ML-DSA and ML-KEM private key formats, as specified in {{?I-D.ietf-lamps-dilithium-certificates}} and {{?I-D.ietf-lamps-kyber-certificates}}, represent the private key using a seed from which the expanded private key is derived.
 While these formats rely on the seed for key generation, an HSM may choose to store the expanded private key to avoid the additional computation required for running KeyGen.
 This can be considered a trade-off for performance, but it should be done with caution, as the expanded private key format in ML-KEM provides only LEAK-BIND-K-PK and LEAK-BIND-K-CT security, without addressing MAL-BIND-K-CT or MAL-BIND-K-PK security.
 Using the 64-byte seed format strengthens binding security by adding MAL-BIND-K-CT security, although MAL-BIND-K-PK remains unaddressed (Section 4 of {{!I-D.sfluhrer-cfrg-ml-kem-security-considerations}}).

    A significant advantage of this approach is that seeds require much less storage than private keys, which is especially important in Hardware Security Modules (HSMs), as they are typically resource-constrained devices.
 This limitation becomes even more critical with post-quantum cryptography (PQC) algorithms, where private keys can be exceptionally large.
 By storing only the seed and deriving the private key as needed, HSMs can significantly reduce storage overhead, making this approach highly efficient for scaling operations across multiple key pairs while adhering to the constraints of these devices.
 However, this seed-based approach introduces trade-offs in performance, as key derivation incurs additional computation.
 The impact of this computational overhead varies depending on the algorithm.
 For instance, ML-DSA key generation, which primarily involves polynomial operations using Number Theoretic Transform (NTT) and hashing, is computationally efficient.
 In contrast, SLH-DSA key generation requires constructing a Merkle tree and multiple calls to Winternitz One-Time Signature (WOTS+) key generation, making it significantly slower due to the recursive hash computations involved.
 HSM designers must carefully balance storage efficiency and computational overhead based on system requirements and operational constraints.
 While HSMs already employ optimized key storage mechanisms, the choice between storing full private keys or only seeds depends on the specific design goals and performance considerations of the implementation.